 Smoothing out cash flow with real-time pay also can help workers avoid increasing debt.
 High-cost options such as payday and auto title loans, which many use to meet financial needs between paychecks, may provide momentary relief, but they can be difficult to satisfy.
 And the fees alone for bank overdrafts, late payments, and payday loans top $170 billion each year, according to the Financial Health Network – a heavy tax on those least able to afford it.

 4) Improve hiring and retention

-A recent ADP survey reported that recruiting qualified employees is one of the top two challenges for small business owners today, with one in 3 businesses reporting that they’re having trouble .
+A recent ADP survey reported that recruiting qualified employees is one of the top two challenges for small business owners today, with one in 3 businesses reporting that they’re having trouble finding workers.
 In fact, that difficulty may lead to the second challenge business owners named: reduced sales.
 Fewer workers often mean fewer operating hours and sales.
 Many restaurants have been closing their doors an extra day or two each week because they lack employees, for example.

 On the retention side, more than half of employees surveyed in North America plan to look for a new job in 2021, while separate research shows that a quarter of workers plan to quit their jobs outright once the pandemic subsides, the Society for Human Resource Management (SHRM) reports.

 One way or another, it’s clear that a significant number of businesses are facing stiff competition for workers.
 Offering more frequent pay is one way to stay in front of that competition.
 It creates value for employees and helps your company seem more attractive even if another is paying the same or even higher wages.

 5) Attract gig workers